WordPress Hardening: The Complete Checklist

 GuardingWP Pro runs the same external scan every Monday and emails you when a new vulnerability lands — no more remembering to check.
 From $9/month, cancel anytime.

-Get weekly scans on autopilot →Or run a one-off check first: free scan, no account →
+Scan your site to see which of these you still need →Or run a one-off check first: free scan, no account →

 Prefer to have this handled for you?
 Get this fixed — Full Hardening ($149) →